Drinks in Turkey: 5 Traditional Turkish Drinks You Can’t Miss! 2023

 Every Turkish restaurant will offer it after your meal.
 It is quite popular in Turkey among the Turkish people.

-*Note this is not “chai” like the spice latte type drink.
+Pro tip: This is not “chai” like the spice latte type drink.
 Turkish çay is a black tea.

 While drinking tea is definitely not unique to Turkey, Turkey is actually known to have the world’s highest per capita consumption of tea in the entire world.